Damir Kojašević

-Damir Kojašević (Serbian Cyrillic: Дамир Којашевић; born 3 June 1987) is a Montenegrin professional footballer who plays as a winger for Iskra Danilovgrad and the Montenegro national team.
+Damir Kojašević (Montenegrin Cyrillic: Дамир Којашевић; born 3 June 1987) is a Montenegrin professional footballer who plays as a winger for Rudar Pljevlja.

 While playing as a professional in Kazakhstan, Talgat Baysufinov called him "the little scoundrel", referring to his playing style on the field.

 Club career

 Early career

 Kojašević signed his first professional contract with Montenegrin club Dečić at the age of 16.
 At the age of 18, he completed his first international transfer to Polish team Jagiellonia Białystok in 2008.
 At the age of 19, he was named the best foreign player in the Ekstraklasa.
 He left after a season due to a disagreement with the coach.
 He then returned to Montenegro and joined Zeta, with whom he played for three months.

 Sarajevo

 In 2010, Kojašević joined Bosnian team Sarajevo after being scouted by the club president at the time, Zijad Blekić.
 Over the course of two seasons with Sarajevo, he was considered to be one of the best players in the Premijer Liga.
 After the club told him they could not afford to pay his salary, Kojašević voluntarily terminated his contract.
 He subsequently joined Budućnost in a free transfer in January 2012, but played for them for only three months.